 From the Empire State Building, carry on up Fifth Avenue for 7 blocks until you come to the New York Public Library on the left.
 The distance is another 0.5 miles and should take approximately 9-10 minutes.

-By this point, Fifth Avenue is like a man-made canyon: the road a deep chasm between towering skyscrapers.
+By this point, Fifth Avenue is like a man-made canyon: the road is a deep chasm between towering skyscrapers.
 But the next stop is not a high rise.

 The New York Public Library is an NYC institution and has been providing access to books and information for more than 125 years.
 Even if you’re not in the market for some literature, the building itself is worth a detour from your walk.
 The Beaux-Arts style building, guarded by two marble lions called Patience and Fortitude, was built in 1911 and is a National Historic Landmark.
 The whole building is wonderful but the Rose Reading room, with its grand arched windows, chandeliers and rows of lamp-lit tables, is really stunning.